Moving In

 Bin collections

-In Sheffield, the bins are collected on a four weekly basis, i.e. black one week then blue the next week, and the date yours is collected might be different to your friends in the same area.
-Your black bin is for your general waste, your blue bin is for paper and card and your brown bin is for glass, cans and plastic bottles.
-If you aren’t sure when your bin day is you can check on Veolia’s website here.
+In Sheffield the bins are collected on a four weekly basis, i.e. black one week then blue the next week.
+The date yours is collected might be different to your friends in the same area, so if you aren’t sure when your bin day is you can check on Veolia's website here

 Contents Insurance